 The Culture and Media Secretary of State has the power to seek advice from the CMA and then prohibit a merger if s(he) believes there to be a risk that a merger might operate against the public interest because it would result in persons carrying on media enterprises, and/or those with control of such enterprises, not having a genuine commitment to the attainment of the standards objectives set out in section 319 of the Communications Act 2003.

 This issue came up when Fox News attempted to acquire Sky TV (including Sky News) in 2017.
 It at first appeared that the merger would not be prohibited on broadcasting standards grounds, but doubts arose concerning 'fake news' and the behaviour of Fox News following the election of President Donald Trump on late 2016.
+But the CMA eventually concluded that:

 This area was added in late 2008 when the UK financial services industry appeared close to meltdown in the wake of the worldwide financial crisis and the collapse of the UK's Northern Rock bank.
 Halifax Bank of Scotland (HBOS) was also coming under pressure and, following discussions with Prime Minister Gordon Brown, its rival Lloyds TSB agreed to acquire HBOS and likely save it from collapse.
 As the financial services sector had not previously been designated as one of 'public interest', it seemed almost certain, however, that the merger would be prohibited on competition grounds.
 The SoS accordingly issued an Intervention Notice, the sector was designated, the OFT recommended to the SOS that the merger be referred to the CC for investigation - and likely blocked on competition grounds, the SoS decided not to refer the merger to the CC, and so the merger was allowed to stand.
 This intervention and decision was at the time regarded by most commentators as a perfectly sensible overriding of competition policy in view of the wider threat to the UK economy.
 A year or two later, however, some began to wonder whether it had been such a good idea after all.